mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ```

 The `range` keyword can be also used to iterate over the elements,
 and this is preferred.
-For example,
+For example:

 ```go
 for index, value := range myArr {